 |International Insights New Urbanism: Creating healthy, productive, affordable and sustainable communities |

-The Federal Government’s Cities and Digital Transformation portfolio was created to improve city liveability and tackle long standing issues of traffic congestion, housing affordability and the need to create jobs closer to where people live.
+The concept of new urbanism is finding its way into global thinking around improving our cities liveability and tackling long standing issues of traffic congestion, housing affordability and the need to create jobs closer to where people live.

-Join The Hon.
-Angus Taylor, Assistant Minister and our international experts as they share their insights on the new urbanism revolution, creating healthy, productive, affordable and more sustainable communities.
+Join our international experts as they share their insights on the new urbanism revolution, creating healthy, productive, affordable and more sustainable communities.

 Rahul Mital, Director, Cistri (Singapore)